2025–26 FC Dynamo Kyiv season

-The 2025–26 season is the 99th season in the history of FC Dynamo Kyiv, and the club's 35th consecutive season in the Ukrainian Premier League.
-In addition to the domestic league, the club will participate in the Ukrainian Cup and the UEFA Conference League after dropping out of the UEFA Champions League and UEFA Europa League.
+The 2025–26 season was the 99th season in the history of FC Dynamo Kyiv, and the club's 35th consecutive season in the Ukrainian Premier League.
+In addition to the domestic league, the club participated in the Ukrainian Cup and the UEFA Conference League after dropping out of the UEFA Champions League and UEFA Europa League.

 Season events

 On 1 September, Vladyslav Vanat left Dynamo in order to sign for La Liga club Girona, and Dynamo announced the signing of Shola Ogundana from Flamengo, to a four-year contract.

 On 2 September, Dynamo announced the signing of Aliou Thiaré from Le Havre to a four-year contract, and the year-long loan signing of Vasyl Burtnyk from Nyva Ternopil.

 On 3 September, Dynamo announced the signing of Vladislav Blănuță from U Craiova, to a five-year contract.
 Shortly after Blănuță's arrival, reports surfaced about controversial social media activity, which the club addressed in an official statement reaffirming the player's pro-Ukrainian stance.

+On 27 November, following a 2-0 defeat to AC Omonia in the UEFA Conference League, Dynamo announced that Oleksandr Shovkovskyi and his coaching staff had been relieved of their duties and that Under-19's coach Ihor Kostyuk had been placed in temporary charge.

+On 17 December, Dynamo announced the permanent appointment of Ihor Kostyuk as their First-Team Head Coach.

+On 7 January, Dynamo announced that they had extended their contract with Denys Popov until the end of 2030.

+On 12 January, Dynamo announced that their loan deal with Vasyl Burtnyk had been ended.

+On 13 January, Dynamo announced that they had extended their contract with Taras Mykhavko until the end of 2030.

+On 17 January, Dynamo announced that Ángel Torres had joined Eyüpspor on loan for the remainder of the season.

+On 25 January, Dynamo announced that they had extended their contract with Mykola Shaparenko until the end of 2030.

+On 1 February, Dynamo announced that Reshat Ramadani had extended his loan deal with Shkëndija, until the end of the season.

+On 5 February, Dynamo announced that they had extended their contract with Bohdan Redushko until 31 December 2030.

+On 11 March, Samba Diallo joined Rukh Lviv on loan for the remainder of the season.

+On 25 March, Dynamo announced that they had extended their contract with Vladyslav Kabayev until 30 June 2028.

+On 29 May, Dynamo announced that they had extended their contract with Andriy Yarmolenko until 30 June 2027.